propalparolnapervom/CONTAINERIZATION/DOCKER COMPOSE/DOCKER COMPOSE Overall.md

 > And that's where tools such as Fig (now it's Docker Compose) come in: talking about a group of containers as a single entity.
 Think "run an app" (i.e. "run an orchestrated cluster of containers") instead of "run a container".

-**Docker Compose** is a tool that is used for defining and running multi-container Docker apps in an easy way.
-It provides a configuration file called `docker-compose.yml` that can be used to bring up an application and the suite of services it depends on with just one command.